CHOOSE YOUR ARS NETWORK LOCATION

 Malfunctioning Thermostat

-One common furnace problem people beginning to notice is when their furnace either will not turn on at or turns on but doesn't produce any heat.
-These problems could be easily remedied by either replacing your furnace's thermostat or call a technician to come inspect it, as there might be other issues at play behind the scenes.
+You may be experiencing issues with your furnace either not turning on or simply not producing any heat.
+These problems could be easily remedied by either replacing your furnace’s thermostat or calling a technician to come inspect it, as there might be other issues contributing to the furnace not igniting.

-If nothing seems to be working on your furnace even after you replace its components, it may be time for a furnace replacement rather than constantly investing in new parts that won't work.
+If nothing seems to be working on your furnace even after you replace its components, a furnace replacement may be in your near future.
+This is a better choice than constantly investing in new parts that won’t work.

 Dirty Furnace Filter

-Your furnace's air filters should be change anywhere from every 90 days up to four times a year if they're experiencing some major furnace problems.
-A dirty air filter makes cleaning out any debris before it can cause problems later essentially impossible and clogs itself over time with dirt and dust particles that reduce the going into your furnace.
+Your furnace’s air filters should be changed anywhere from every 90 days up to four times a year if they're experiencing some major furnace problems.
+A dirty air filter makes cleaning out any debris before it can cause problems later essentially impossible.
+That’s because it clogs itself over time with dirt and dust particles that reduce the going into your furnace.

-The simplest furnace fix you can do for this furnace issue is to change out your air filter and if this furnace problem persists, call a professional furnace repair technician.
+The simplest furnace fix you can do for this issue is to change your air filter.
+Call a furnace repair technician if the problem persists.

 Defective Igniter or Pilot Light

-If you furnace has been working without any problems up to now and suddenly will not ignite, there's a good chance that either the electronic ignition system fails or the standing pilot lights that comes before the ignition process has gone out.
+If your furnace has been working without any problems up to now and suddenly will not ignite, there’s a good chance that either the electronic ignition system has failed or that the standing pilot lights that comes before the ignition process has gone out.

 The first step here would be to determine which of these two components isn't working by paying attention to what your furnace does before it tries igniting again.
 If it makes a clicking noise but your furnace won't ignite after its combustion cycle, then it's more than likely going to need to replace the electronic ignition systems.